 3. Be exact.

 Find the exact meaning of every passage given in the Torrey's New Topical Textbook on any subject.
 The way to do this is simple.
 In the first place note the exact words used.
-In the next place get the exact meaning of the words used.
+In the next place get the precise meaning of the words used.
 This is done by finding how the word is used in the Bible.
 The Bible usage of the word is not always the common use of today.
 For example, the Bible use of the words "sanctification" and "justification" is not the same as the common use.
 Then notice what goes before and what comes after the verse.
-This will oftentimes settle the meaning of a verse when it appears doubtful.
+This will often settle the meaning of a verse when it appears doubtful.
 Finally, see if there are any parallel passages.
-The meaning of many of the most difficult passages in the Bible is made perfectly plain by some other passages that throw light upon them.
+The meaning of many of the most challenging passages in the Bible is made perfectly understandable by some other passages that throw light upon them.
 Then parallel passages are given in the margin of a good reference Bible, to buy a good study Bible go here.

 4. Arrange the results of your topical study in an orderly way and write them down.

-One should constantly use pen and paper in Bible study.
+One should continuously use pen and paper in Bible study.
 When one has gone through a Topical Textbook on any subject, you will have a large amount of material, but you will want to get it into usable shape.
 The various passages given on any topic in the Torrey's New Topical Textbook are classified, but the classification is not always just the one best adapted to our individual use.
 Take for example the subject "Prayer."
 The classification of texts in the topic is very suggestive, but a better one for some purposes would be:

 1st.
 Who Can Pray so that God Will Hear? | 2nd.
 To Whom to Pray | 3rd.
 For Whom to Pray | 4th.
 When to Pray | 5th.
 Where to Pray | 6th.
 What to pray | 7th.
 How to Pray | 8th.
 Hindrances to Prayer | 9th.
 The results of Prayer.